andrew-yian-sun/git-papers/journal.md

-Blood is Delicious
+Human Blood is Delicious

-By: Vlad Dracula
+By: Vlad Dracula, WJohn

 Part 1: Vampires like blood
 According to [Belmont] and [Dracula]